apigeecs/apigee-migrate-tool/README.md

 	npm install -g grunt-cli

+3. Download the tool or git clone the repo.

-3. Install the node dependencies
+4. Install the node dependencies

 	npm install

-4. Edit the config.js file to suit your environment
+5. Edit the config.js file to suit your environment
 	```
 	module.exports = {